 Welcome to the FinTech Times, a weekly newsletter covering the biggest FinTech news from around the globe.
 If you want to read F|T before anyone else, make sure to subscribe using the form at the bottom of this page.

-Amid regulatory uncertainty, Coinsquare’s CEO is focused on expanding services while gaining public trust
+Amid regulatory uncertainty, Coinsquare’s CEO is focused on expanding services while gaining public trust (BETAKIT)

 “Ultimately, the mission statement of the business is to build a 21st century financial institution.”